thradams/TurboLint/language.md

 Type p;
 destroy p;
 ```
-Destroy will can an special function defined with "destroy".
+Destroy will call an special function defined with "destroy".
-(I am not sure about the best position of this function modifier - but the idea is the use the same keyword destroy in two contexts)
+If no function is defined there is no effect.

 ```cpp
 void destroy Type_OperatorDestroy(Type* p)